mayuxi987/mayuxi987.github.io/_posts/2017-01-20-big-data-clustering.md

 ---
-published: true
+layout: post
+title: Learning Notes: Structural Discovery
 ---

-# Learning Notes: Structural Discovery
 Unlike predictive analysis, structural discovery is to find the patterns of data.

 ## K-means